Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated

-Overall, this study shows the potential of PRL, an unsupervised strategy to partition a set of WSIs into meaningful clusters that can later be used to segment an image or perform classification.
-The possible use of this approach for patient prognostication would relieve pathologists from time-consuming manual annotation, but in the short term at least visual inspection of clusters \textit{a posteriori} would be necessary.
+Overall, this study shows the potential of HPL, a self-supervised strategy to partition WSIs into meaningful HPCs that can be used to define and quantify morphological phenotypes which recur within and between cases.
+This process simplifies the task of histological image interpretation, often seen as one of insurmountable complexity, by image conversion to quantitative measures of immediate value in further classification or regression tasks.
+Our methodology can be applied to any cancer type, offering a powerful discovery approach that can be used to study histomorphological phenotypes across cancer types.
+We suggest that as these HPCs are refined by repeated observations and refined methodology, many will emerge as stable 'real-world' entities, representing successful recurrent tumor survival strategies worthy of deeper biological study in their own right.
+Furthermore, the approach has considerable prognostic/biomarker potential.
+For example, with appropriate clinical trial biopsy images, clusters could be discovered which predict drug response using a model trained on a much larger dataset.
+The future use of this approach for predictive/prognostic tasks might relieve pathologists of much time-consuming manual interpretation, though reliance on the method will require extensive validation and further characterisation of underlying HPC features.
+In addition, the clear unassisted emergence of multiple measures of immune infiltration as prognostic features further suggests the clinical adoption of such metrics into therapeutic decisions, whether performed manually or algorithmically, and this is in line with general movements towards integration of TIL counts into pathology reporting \cite{hendry2017assessing}.